Youth & Families

 Follow the Opportunities for Youth & Families link and discover how St. John’s provides for our young parishioners a chance to share in fellowship and to offer their gifts through service to the greater community.

-From September through mid-June
+Information about Sunday programming from September through mid-June

 For families with children who aren’t yet teenagers, we offer regular Family Friday events.
 A casual dinner, usually held at the Rectory, with a seasonal activity.
 We press cider, bake bread, decorate the church for Christmas and plant flowers for the spring garden.

 The Cold Springers – a youth group for teenagers – also meets regularly.
 We gather in Bleecker Hall on Sunda…Read More »

 The Handbell Choir performs during the Sunday service several times throughout the year, and plays at the Sunday evening concert in December.
 The church is pleased to have a set of Whitechapel English handbells, by the maker of the Liberty Bell in Philadelphia.
 The group is open to all, from 4th grade through adult, who have some musical background, although experie…

 Cold Spring Harbor Nursery School is a non-profit, cooperative nursery school which is taught by teachers and run by parents.
 The school has a rich history, having been a part of the community since 1938.
 Although it is located at St. John's Church, the non-denominational school is independently operated.

 The school is in session Monday through Thursday, from 9:00-11:45…